GigiOniani/Data-Engineering-Projects/Digital Elections | Kafka | PySpark | Redis | Streamlit/README.md

 - Add authentication for vote submission
 - Optimize FastAPI endpoint performance with async functions and routing
 - Implement rate-limiting or spam protection
+- Kafka Partition by topics (For Example - Regions)
 - Persist aggregated results to PostgreSQL
 - Redis WAL Implementation for persistence
 - Deploy the system via Kubernetes and AWS EC2 for production